 “The future is now, are you ready?” presented by Ann Cairns, President at MasterCard, International Markets will touch these subjects.
 It will highlight how the way we shop online or in-store is changing forever and is being driven by more demanding, empowered consumers.
 Brick and mortar stores become merely an addition to the supply chain in which purchases may be made by increasingly savvy consumers who enter stores already well-informed about product’s features and prices.

-As always however, the shift to new way presented new opportunities.
+As always the shift to a new way presented new opportunities.
 Consumers often feel overloaded with information and choice.
 This caused review websites to be more and more popular as shoppers want to quickly know which product is best suitable for their needs.
-This in turn caused Media monitoring solutions like Google`s “Blogsearch” , Brands Eye and Monitter to emerge.
+This, in turn, caused Media monitoring solutions like Google`s “Blog search”, Brands Eye and Monitter to emerge.
 These satisfy the need to know what consumers were saying about clients brands, campaigns and their people.

-“Competing in an omni-channel world” presented by Robin Terrell of Tesco , Group Multi-Channel Director and Hayley Tatum Asda`s , Executive People Director will be taking into consideration social media, mobile and global competition and will highlight how magnificent the Omni Channel move have been with staggering 56% of all interactions being multi-channel.
-It will be interesting to find out Tesco`s approach and strategy in these tough times for the large retailer and see how they approach subject of media monitoring.
-Also quite a something to see the two competitors joining forces for this speech.
+“Competing in an omnichannel world” presented by Robin Terrell of Tesco, Group Multi-Channel Director and Hayley Tatum Asda`s, Executive People Director will be taking into consideration social media, mobile and global competition and will highlight how magnificent the Omni Channel move has been with staggering 56% of all interactions being multi-channel.
+It will be interesting to find out Tesco`s approach and strategy in these tough times for the large retailer and see how they approach the subject of media monitoring.
+Also, quite something to see the two competitors joining forces for this speech.

 Entering New Retail Markets

-From our point of view successful media monitoring strategy will include a complex study of countries and multilingual markets.
+From our point of view, a successful media monitoring strategy will include a complex study of countries and multilingual markets.
 A product can sell well in one country but be completely rejected in another and the latter is often because of negative reviews given.
-Therefore Multilingual Media Monitoring can provide helpful data needed to make strategy decisions like development of new products or adapting existing one to suit new markets.
-Similarly a need for product can be discovered in specific country by scanning forums, these are often full of questions like where to buy certain products not currently on the market.
+Therefore Multilingual Media Monitoring can provide helpful data needed to make strategic decisions like the development of new products or adapting existing one to suit new markets.
+Similarly, a need for a product can be discovered in a specific country by scanning forums, these are often full of questions like where to buy certain products not currently on the market.

 Positive bloggers that become influential often develop relationships with brands they like, becoming a sales force in a way.
 Making sure the brand is represented well by trusted individuals will add credibility especially if these are early stages of the products in the market.
 Imagine how many times you have used a service or product because someone recommended it, we tend to trust persons more easily than corporations.